mNektar/DataStructures/README.md

-This project was part of the course Data Structures.
-Instructions were given by the professor.
+This project was part of the Data Structures course in the Electrical and Computer Engineering Department of the Aristotle University in Thessaloniki.
+Instructions were given by the professor and are included in each folder.